getify/You-Dont-Know-JS/async & performance/ch1.md

 console.log( a + b ); // 42
 ```

-Other examples where the compiler reordering could create observable side-effects (and thus must be disallowed) would include things like any function call with side effects (even and especially getter functions), or ES6 Proxy objects (see the *"ES6 & Beyond"* title of this book series).
+Other examples where the compiler reordering could create observable side effects (and thus must be disallowed) would include things like any function call with side effects (even and especially getter functions), or ES6 Proxy objects (see the *ES6 & Beyond* title of this book series).

 Consider: